andrewt3000/web_development/README.md

 ### Containers / Immutable Infrastructure
 Another deployment option is to create and deploy docker containers.
 One advantage of docker containers is you can replicate your environment in development, testing, production etc. You also avoid vendor lock-in between cloud providers.
 Docker is similar to a VM, but more lightweight.
+To deploy you [build](https://docs.docker.com/engine/reference/commandline/image_build/) an image using a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and push it to a container repository such as Amazon [ECR](https://docs.aws.amazon.com/ecr/) or Docker Hub and then deploy it on a service such as Amazon [ECS](https://docs.aws.amazon.com/ecs/).

 Kubernetes can be used to scale containers to multiple nodes.